Vantiq/vantiq-python-sdk/README.md

     pip install vantiqsdk
 ```

-(Note: depending on your local environment, you may need to use `pip3`
+Note: depending on your local environment, you may need to use `pip3`
 instead of `pip`, or whatever is appropriate to install into your
-virtual environment
+virtual environment.

 The Vantiq SDK for Python requires Python version 3.8 or better.
 It is built using `asyncio`, `aiohttp`, and `websockets`.
 In the documentation